 In the context of awareness processing, self-awareness can be used on system level to gracefully limit the functional range of the planning modules, e.g., by reducing the speed of the vehicle.
 Consequently, the corresponding performance requirement to the perception modules declines.
 If the performance requirement in \eqref{eq:intro:RC_min} can then be met, the automation, even with the limited functional range, is safe.
 Otherwise, emergency maneuvers or take-over functionalities might be initialized via self-awareness.
-Tas et. al.~\cite{Tas2018} employ a system-wide performance monitoring that is centered around self-awareness.
+Tas et al.~\cite{Tas2018} employ a system-wide performance monitoring that is centered around self-awareness.
 In the case of perception degradation, a performance assessment fusion module degrades the capabilities of the planning.
 Another example is realized by the UNICAR\emph{agil} project~\cite{Woopen2020}, where self-awareness is used to enhance functional and operational safety of automated driving by monitoring provided and required capabilities~\cite{Stolte2020}.

 Besides the degradation of system capabilities, from a module perspective, self-awareness provides means to measure the performance of and relations between modules during runtime.
 Our concept of situation-awareness for the perception system is designed to incorporate these dynamic changes in module performance using the module configuration tree, as described in the following.
-While we focus on situation-awareness in this work and do not address self-awareness in more detail, we strongly belief in their synergies.
+While we focus on situation-awareness in this work and do not address self-awareness in more detail, there is a strong potential for synergy between the two.